Growing in Prayer

 PEACE & JOY

-Father, strengthen my heart with supernatural peace and joy in areas where I feel rejected, anxious and afraid; strengthen my mind that I may overcome all turmoil, confusion and indecision.
-Help me to restfully trust in You (Phil.
-4:7; Rom.
-15:13; 2 Thes.
-3:16).
+Father, strengthen my heart with supernatural peace and joy in areas where I feel anxious, rejected, and afraid.
+Strengthen my mind to overcome all turmoil, confusion, and indecision today.
+Help me to restfully trust in You.

 May Christ actually dwell (settle down, abide, make His permanent home) in my heart through faith!